Sustainability is the driving force behind improving the health of the environment and our oceans.

 Truth 2 – sustainability is a focus for the many.

-Sustainability is not only a luxury reserved for the few, in developing countries but there have also been some notable examples of businesses utilising sustainable business practices to significantly reduce their costs.
-A 2011 McKinsey survey found that 33% of businesses were using sustainable practices to improve operational efficiency and reduce costs.
+Sustainability is not a luxury reserved for the few or the rich, in developing countries there have also been some notable examples of businesses utilising sustainable business practices to significantly reduce their costs.
+A 2011 McKinsey survey found that in fact, 33% of businesses were using sustainable practices to improve operational efficiency and reduce costs.

 The benefits of sustainability dashboards